The Emoji Movie

 Time Out says

-Stupid, offensive and as substantial as a text message, this toxic piece of kiddie trash isn't worth the pixels.
+Stupid, offensive and as deep as a text message, this 💩 piece of kiddie trash isn't worth the pixels

-A game of Candy Crush, a cruise down Spotify and a session of Just Dance are among the trio’s excruciatingly simplistic adventures that leave you alarmed about the filmmakers’ perception of human intelligence.
-Throwing in a Casablanca reference and some lip service to feminism (“Did you know female emojis could only be brides and princesses once upon a time?”
-Jailbreak says) doesn’t really help in a movie that only wants to dumb us down.
+A game of Candy Crush and a cruise down Spotify are among the trio’s excruciatingly simplistic adventures that leave you alarmed about the filmmakers’ perception of human intelligence.
+Throwing in a ‘Casablanca’ reference and some lip service to feminism (‘Did you know female emojis could only be brides and princesses once upon a time?’) doesn’t really help in a movie that only wants to dumb us down.
 If you have to sit through it, remember to not take your anger out on your phone.
 This piece of 💩 isn’t worth it.